Afsheen28/tech-511-cloud-linux/autoscaling/README.md

 * We may have unhealthy instances in a target group when the CPU is overloading and there is a higher demand to have another instance but no capabilty of doing so.
 * If an instance is healthy and gets a 200 status code back, we will get that health check response on the HTTP port (80).
 * An unhealthy instance might be temporarily there in the target group but another one will be made to balance the load and the unhealthy one will be deleted.
-* Scaling groups will follow horizontal scaling.
+* Scaling groups (in AWS) will follow horizontal scaling.
 * Launch templates will not need to be mentioned of the availability zones or the "Name" key-pair value because the data from the Auto Scaling group will already handle it.